mozilla/experimenter-docs/docs/data-scientists/experiment-sizing.md

 ## Implemented sample size calculators

 Mozanalysis contains functions that take the results from pulling historical data and the list of metrics contained in the results and produce sample size estimates for each metric, given the desired power, significance level, and relative effect size expected from the change, a percent change in a statistic of the metric.
+The tests in Mozanalysis will return the required sample size per branch of the experiment; these sample sizes assume the experiment has two branches and that each branch will have an equal number of clients enrolled in the experiment.
 The following tests have sample size calculators implemented:

 * Z or T test for difference in means for independent samples
 * Z test for difference in proportions for independent samples